Involvement & Activities

 Seminar locations should also be determined with student safety in mind.
 UBC authorizes undergraduate students to travel to destinations that the Department of Foreign Affairs and International Trade Canada (DFAIT) designate as regions to which Canadians should “exercise normal security precautions” and “exercise a high degree of caution.”
 For more information, consult UBC’s Student Safety Abroad website.

 A Global Seminar typically involves one to two courses and can range in length, often from three to eight weeks.
-Three-week programs may be better in areas in which it would be more expensive to hold a seminar.
+Three-week programs may be better in more expensive locations.
 A Global Seminar can occur at any time throughout the year, although summer programs tend to be the most common and most useful for students.
 In many previous seminars, three weeks is equal to three credits.

 Seminars typically involve one or two courses and total three to six credits.
 We’ve found that seminars that offer upper level credits are more popular for students.